-The North Carolina General Legislature enacted a law which authorized Transylvania County to levy a room occupancy and tourism development tax, and the Transylvania County Commissioners adopted a resolution levying this tax on August 25, 1986.
-The Transylvania County Commissioners created the Transylvania County Tourism Development Authority (the "Authority") as a public authority under the Local Government Budget and Fiscal Control Act.
+The North Carolina General Legislature enacted a law which authorized Transylvania County to levy a room occupancy and tourism development tax, and the Transylvania County Commissioners adopted a resolution levying this tax on August 25, 1986 authorized by Chapter 969 of the 1985 Session Laws.
+The Transylvania County Commissioners created the Transylvania County Tourism Development Authority (a component unit of Transylvania County, North Carolina) as a public authority under the Local Government Budget and Fiscal Control Act.
 The Authority is composed of seven voting members, serving without compensation and appointed by the County Commissioners, the Brevard City Council, and the Brevard Chamber of Commerce.
 The Board of the Transylvania County Tourism Development Authority approves the budget of the Authority.
 The Authority is a component unit of the County and discretely reported in the financial statements of the County.
 Quarterly reports are to be made to the County Commissioners.
 The Authority may contract with any person, firm, or organization to advise and assist in carrying out its duty to promote travel, tourism, and conventions for Transylvania County.